dholm/dotemacs/README.markdown

 [InitFile](http://www.emacswiki.org/emacs/InitFile) for instructions on how to help your Emacs implementation locate *init.el*.

-CEDET needs to be compiled before execution so change into *dotemacs/cedet* and run *make*.
+CEDET needs to be compiled before execution so change into *vendor/cedet* and run *make*.

 After performing the aforementioned steps you should now be able to launch Emacs and enjoy all the packaged configuration goodies.

+To keep the submodules up-to-date remember to occasionally run *git submodule foreach git pull* and recompile packages that were updated and require it, such as *vendor/cedet*.

 Configured key-bindings